Stateware/Dav3i/doc/FrontEndArchitecture.md

 **timespan** refers to the 2 integers that represent the first and last year for which data exists.

+**selected timespan** refers to the 2 integers that represent the first and last year for which data is desired by the user to be represented.

+**settings toggles** refers to an array of booleans that represents all boolean settings values, including bounds on/off, and on/off for each available stat.

 #Section 1

 ###1.0 : Requirements